Meals Perfect For Your Gut

 4. Roasting potatoes like THESE are so yummy and the kids love them, especially picky eaters because they are not messy and the perfect finger food.

-Some ideas to include could be: hummus, salsa, ranch dressing, chocolate or vanilla bean hummus, GF pretzels, plantain chips, celery, cucumbers, radish chips, carrot chips, jicama sticks, raisins, cauliflower or broccoli florets, Skinny Pop popcorn, whole food concentrate gummys,
+Some ideas to include could be: hummus, salsa, ranch dressing, chocolate or vanilla bean hummus, GF pretzels, plantain chips, celery, cucumbers, radish chips, carrot chips, jicama sticks, raisins, cauliflower or broccoli florets, Skinny Pop popcorn, whole food concentrate gummies,

-If holiday mealtimes are stressful for your picky eater then have this in the center of the table or allow them to pick some items from this to put on their plate.
+If mealtimes are stressful for your picky eater then have this in the center of the table or allow them to pick some items from this to put on their plate.

 Leave a Reply

-Want to join the discussion?
+Want to join the discussion?Feel free to contribute!